yufongg/yufongg.github.io/_posts/Writeups/HackTheBox/Linux/OpenSource/2022-06-22-OpenSource.md

 Also, after analzying the source code, there is a way to exploit the file upload application due to the lack of/insufficient user input sanitization.
 The exploit is done by adding a remote code execution functionality into views.py from the source code and replacing it w/ the webpage's via the file upload test instance, allowing us to obtain a shell.

 For the privilege escalation part, we have to escalate our privileges twice, to Dev01 and to root.
 The initial shell we obtained is in a docker environment, and there exists a internal service on port 3000.
 Through chisel we are able to escape docker environment and access the internal service on port 3000 running gitea.
-Through the credentials we obtained earlier (.git), we are able to login to dev01 on gitea and obtain dev01 SSH private key.
+We are able to login to gitea w/ the credentials from earlier (.git directory) and obtain dev01 SSH private key

 On the system, pspy64 revealed that there is a cronjob running as root executing git.
 Git contains a GTFOBins entry allowing us to privilege escalate to root.